HoutanGh/quant_scanner/README.md

 - for volume
 - [ ] price changes by time
 - [ ] volume changes by time
+- [ ] fill in stuff that helps data look better
 ### models
 - [ ] mean reversion models
 - [ ] moving average models